goblindegook/goblindegook.com/content/til/2020/06/zsh-suffix-aliases.md

-A recent [post by Thorsten Hans](https://thorsten-hans.com/5-types-of-zsh-aliases) describing the multiple ways to create [ZSH](http://www.zsh.org) aliases contains a section on suffix aliases that I didn't know about.
+A recent [post by Thorsten Hans](https://thorsten-hans.com/5-types-of-zsh-aliases) describing the multiple ways to create [ZSH](http://www.zsh.org) aliases contains a section on suffix aliases, which I hadn't known about.

 Using the `-s` flag, you can instruct ZSH to open files ending in a specific suffix or with a specific file extension using an application of your choice.